Roxen-AS/Roary/README.md

 **Privacy:** All person detection runs on-device at the edge — no biometric data leaves the venue perimeter.
 GDPR and India DPDP Act compliant by architecture.

----

-## Submission context

-Built for **PromptWars Virtual — Physical Event Experience challenge**

-*Challenge brief:* Design a solution that improves the physical event experience for attendees at large-scale sporting venues, addressing crowd movement, waiting times, and real-time coordination.

 **Key outcomes:**
 - 67% reduction in peak gate wait times